OWASP/ASVS/5.0/en/0x22-V14-Config.md

 | **14.2.5** | [MOVED TO 1.10.2] | | | | |
 | **14.2.6** | [MODIFIED, SPLIT TO 14.2.7, LEVEL L2 > L3] Verify that risky third party libraries or those with a history of vulnerabilities are encapsulated such that only required behaviour is available to the application, to reduce attack surface. | | | ✓ | 1061 |
 | **14.2.7** | [ADDED, SPLIT FROM 14.2.6] Verify that risky third party libraries or those with a history of vulnerabilities are sandboxed away from the most sensitive system modules/services so that even if a vulnerability in the library was successfully exploited, the sensitive system modules/services would not be compromised. | | | ✓ | 1061 |

-Note: Certain languages and package managers, have ecosystems that require the identification of packages using multiple factors (e.g. groupId and artifactId).
-This would allow the build process to more specifically identify a resource.
-In other cases, package managers operate by the order of repositories or mirrors included.
-Consult your package managers to specifically indicate the search order.

 ## V14.3 Unintended Information Leakage